Claiming the Foreign Tax Credit vs Foreign Earned Income Exclusion: Which One Is Right for You?

 How can the FTC and FEIE help lower your tax liability?

-First, it’s important to understand the difference between tax credits and deductions.
-Tax credits allow you to reduce your income tax directly, in other words, lowering any taxes you might owe.
-And, if the credit is refundable, it can actually increase your tax refund.
+And, if the credit is refundable, it can increase your tax refund.
 This is the case even if you haven’t paid US tax during the year.
-Non-refundable credits, on the other hand, can lower your tax bill, but won’t add on to your refund amount.
+Non-refundable credits, on the other hand, can lower your tax bill but won’t add to your refund amount.

-As a US expat, both the FTC and FEIE can help reduce the amount of money you’ll owe the IRS in taxes.
+The FTC and FEIE can help reduce the amount of money you’ll owe the IRS in taxes.
 They can also prevent you from getting taxed twice – once by the country where you’re working or living and again by the US.

-What is the Foreign Tax Credit?
+What is the Foreign Tax Credit (FTC)?

 The Foreign Tax Credit reduces your tax bill by one dollar for every dollar (or dollar equivalent using the foreign exchange rate) you’ve already paid in foreign taxes.
 This saves you from double taxation on the same income.

-Beyond using foreign tax paid as a credit, you can choose to instead take the foreign tax paid as an itemized deduction.
-If you claim it as a deduction, it will reduce your US taxable income, which will in turn lower your tax bill.
 If you opt to take the FTC as a credit instead, it will directly reduce your foreign tax bill.
-In most cases, if you’re claiming the FTC, it will be more financially beneficial for you to claim it as a credit.
+In most cases, if you’re claiming the FTC, it will be more financially beneficial to claim it as a credit.

 You can only claim the FTC on foreign-sourced income taxed by provincial, local, or national governments.
 You can’t claim credits for taxes paid for foreign real estate tax, value-added tax (VAT), sales tax, social security, or property tax.